sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 and `extend-commit-history-graph`.

 There needs to be an interface for the two functions to compose.
-Observe: all that `extend-commit-history-graph` needs is a way to find the snapshot created by `create-content-snapshot`.
+Observe: all that's need by `extend-commit-history-graph` is a way to find the snapshot created by `create-content-snapshot`.
 See the {{<ref-listing name="commit-code-outline">}} to see how this interfacing can be achieved using <mark>pointer-to-snapshot</mark>.

-{{<named-listing
-name="commit-code-outline">}}
+{{<listing name="commit-code-outline" lang="python">}}
-# function create-content-snapshot:
+function create-content-snapshot:
-#   params:   dir-content
+   params:   dir-content
-#   returns:  pointer-to-snapshot
+   returns:  pointer-to-snapshot

-# function extend-commit-history-graph:
+function extend-commit-history-graph:
-#   params:   commit-history-graph, pointer-to-snapshot
+   params:   commit-history-graph, pointer-to-snapshot
-#   returns:  commit-history-graph
+   returns:  commit-history-graph

 # and then
 commit = extend-history-graph( ... , create-content-snapshot( ... ) )
-{{</named-listing>}}
+{{</listing>}}

 On each `commit`, `create-content-snapshot` function creates a new snapshot and feeds it to the `extend-commit-history-graph` function to create the extended commit history graph.